journey-js/journey/README.md

     // on the type of event during which the error occurred
     // event.error : the Javascript error object
-    // event.options : the same options that was passed to the handler where the error occurred
+    // event.options : the same options that was passed to the handler where the error occurred });
-    // event.options.startOptions : the options that was passed to journey.start(options);
-});

 journey.on("routeAbuseStart", function(event) {
     // event.pathname: href  : the pathname of the route that caused the route abuse
     // event.href: location.href : the url when the route abuse started
-    // event.startOptions : the options that was passed to journey.start(options);
 });

 journey.on("routeAbuseStop", function(event) {
     // event.pathname: href  : the pathname of the route that caused the route abuse
     // event.href: location.href : the url when the route abuse started
-    // event.startOptions : the options that was passed to journey.start(options);
 });

 ```